-Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) issued the following statement after the House passed the bipartisan Championing Healthy Kids Act:
+Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) today issued the following statement amid negotiations to keep the federal government open:

-Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) issued the following statement after the release of the House tax reform bill:
+Washington, D.C. - U.S. Rep. Lloyd Smucker (PA-16) issued the following statement in response to President Trump's reported comments on immigration:

-Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) issued the following statement after the House passed a budget resolution that allows Congress to move forward on tax reform:
+Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) issued the following statement after voting to reauthorize the Foreign Intelligence Surveillance Act (FISA) for six years:

 In The News

 When you sent me to Congress to serve as your representative, I attended the new member orientation, which was a great opportunity to meet new colleagues on both sides of the aisle.

 Every child deserves a loving home.
 But when a child's home is no longer safe, often because of abuse, neglect, or behavioral issues, it is the state's responsibility to step in and ensure the well-being of the child.
 This often means that children are placed in foster homes.